 It looks like we are combining and add instruction with a push instruction, but we are not.
 You see, both RECORD_FIRSTNAME and record_buffer are constants.
-The first is a direct constant, created through the use of a .equ directive, while the latter is defined automatically by the assemble through its use as a label.
+The first is a direct constant, created through the use of a .equ directive, while the latter is defined automatically by the assembler through its use as a label (it's value being the address that the data that follows it will start at).
 Since they are both constants that the assembler knows, it is able to add them together while it is assembling your program, so the whole instruction is a single immediate-mode push of a single constant.

 The RECORD_FIRSTNAME constant is the number of bytes after the beginning of a record before we hit the first name. record_buffer is the name of our buffer for holding records.
-Adding them together gets us the address of the first name member of the record.
+Adding them together gets us the address of the first name member of the record stored in record buffer.